 2012 – 2015

 With the advent of 2012, Skyscanner has a new office in Beijing and an equally new logo that differs from the previous version.
-The obsolete symbol of three arrows has been replaced with a schematic representation of a cloud – a symbol of air travel.
-It was light blue but not solid: the left side of the emblem was streaked with white rounded lines, reminiscent of fragments of concentric rings: only three white stripes with a small circle in the middle.
-This element was similar to a radar signal for detecting airborne objects.
+The obsolete symbol of three arrows has been replaced with a schematic representation of a cloud, a symbol of air travel.
+It was light blue but not solid: the left side of the emblem was streaked with white, rounded lines, reminiscent of fragments of concentric rings: only three white stripes with a small circle in the middle.
+This element was similar to a radar signal used to detect airborne objects.

 The brand name was in bold gray italics.
 Its closest counterpart is Hand Foundry’s Bronkoh Bold Italic, although the lowercase “a” looks like the corresponding letter from Durotype’s Aspira XNar Demi Italic.